-Paper records will be regularly monitored by the business manager and the office manager.
+Paper records will be regularly monitored by the School Business Manager & Office Manager.

-Electronic records will be regularly monitored by the business manager and the office manager.
+Electronic records will be regularly monitored by the School Business Manager & Office Manager.

 The schedule is a relatively lengthy document listing the many types of records used by the school and the applicable retention periods for each record type.
 The retention periods are based on business needs and legal requirements.